I love food. I love wine. I love chocolate. I love tequila. I love cookies. Are we soulmates yet?

 THE DAY BEFORE YOUR BROWN RICE CLEANSE

 The day before your cleanse, soak 2 cups of long grain, brown rice (I used brown basmati) in 4 cups of water.
 You’ll do this every day, so the rice softens and the phytic acid, part of the bran in brown rice that can decrease the absorption of minerals, gets neutralized.
+It also allows any contaminants, like arsenic, which can naturally be present in rice, to get rinsed away before cooking.
 Also, do your grocery shopping!
 You want to have everything you need so you don't have to do much shopping during your cleanse week.

 THE NIGHT BEFORE YOUR BROWN RICE CLEANSE